- About Us

 Periodic County-Wide Reappraisal

 Reappraisal of property for tax purposes is required on a periodic basis to maintain appraisals at market value and to ensure equity of appraisals throughout the jurisdiction.
 Every county in Tennessee is on either a four, five, or six year cycle of reappraisal.
-Montgomery County is on a six year plan.
+Montgomery County is on a five year plan.

-After the first three years (the mid point of the cycle), an in-depth statistical analysis is performed comparing sales prices to appraisals.
+After the first two years (the mid point of the cycle), an in-depth statistical analysis is performed comparing sales prices to appraisals.
 If the county’s overall level of appraisal has fallen to below 90% of fair market value, property values will be updated county-wide by what is known as a Current Value Update or CVU.
 In addition, even if the level of overall appraisal has not fallen below the 90% threshold, any subclass of properties (residential, farm, commercial, etc.) that is found to be more than 10% below the county’s overall ratio will have its values raised to reflect that overall county level.